Updated: Dec 22, 2022

 Like her mother, Bari’s interior design and graphic design skills would become her vocation and her art.
 But because her father thought graphic design was a more practical career than art, Bari compromised with him and studied graphic design for two years at Carnegie Mellon University.

 Eventually, she was able to persuade him to allow her to change paths, and he agreed.
-She began attending Rhode Island School of Design from which she earned a BFA in Interior Architecture.
+She began attending the Rhode Island School of Design from which she earned a BFA in Interior Architecture.
 Bari and her late husband Ron Davis moved to Philadelphia where she did interior design work as a freelancer and on the staff of Temple University, where she also taught.
-Not surprisingly, her work was large-scale, applied decorative arts using bold colors and graphic elements.
+Not surprisingly, her work was large-scale and applied decorative arts using bold colors and graphic elements.

 She and her husband then moved to New Orleans.
 She continued as an interior designer incorporating decorative finishes and as a graphic designer; she later started her own firm, Arterior Dimensions.
 She also began painting as a visual artist in a variety of genres, though not on the scale she is now.